Electrical Engineering 149 — Introduction to Embedded Systems (4 Units)

 - A mechanical arm drawing digits after a camera observes a human making a symbol

-Choose a team that has course experience in various fields (i.e. one teammate should be good at circuits, another teammate should be a rather fair programmer, etc.).
+Choose a team that has course experience in various fields relating to your project (i.e. one teammate should be good at circuits, another teammate should be a good programmer, etc.).